Apply for a Summer 2018 Internship

 - Provide assistance for special events (e.g. annual Human Rights Defenders award and IACHR meetings)

-- Support logistics of GHRC’s Fall speaking tour
+- Support logistics of GHRC’s Fall speaking tour and summer delegation

 - Help maintain database of university contacts